Mississippi State Bulldogs men's basketball

-The Mississippi State Bulldogs men's basketball program represents Mississippi State University in Starkville, Mississippi, in men's NCAA Division I basketball.
+The Mississippi State Bulldogs men's basketball program represents Mississippi State University near Starkville, Mississippi in NCAA Division I men's basketball.
 The Bulldogs play in the Southeastern Conference.
-Mississippi State has qualified for the NCAA tournament 12 times and most recently in 2023.
+Mississippi State has qualified for the NCAA tournament 13 times and most recently in 2024.
 The Bulldogs best finish in the NCAA tournament came in 1996 when they advanced to the Final Four.
 On March 20, 2022, Mississippi State named former New Mexico State head coach Chris Jans as its 21st head basketball coach.

 History

-The Bulldogs have been to the NCAA Tournament eleven times, the first time in 1963 and the most recent being 2019.
+The Bulldogs have been to the NCAA Tournament eleven times, the first time in 1963 and the most recent being 2024.
 Mississippi State chose not to accept previous bids because state officials viewed African-Americans as inferior and would not allow Ole Miss or Mississippi State to play against teams with African-American players.
 The 1963 team, however, famously snuck out of the state in the dead of night to play in what has since been dubbed the "Game of Change".

 Six of the ten NCAA appearances have been earned in the past 10 seasons under former MSU Head Basketball Coach, Rick Stansbury.
-They have won 10 conference championships, four as a member of the now-dissolved Southern Intercollegiate Athletic Association in 1912, 1913, 1914, and 1916 in addition to six SEC titles in 1959, 1961, 1962, 1963, 1991, and 2004.
+They have won 8 conference championships, two under coach Earl C. Hayes as a member of the now-dissolved Southern Intercollegiate Athletic Association in 1913 and 1914 in addition to six SEC titles in 1959, 1961, 1962, 1963, 1991, and 2004.
 The Bulldogs have won four conference tournament championships, one as a member of the Southern Conference in 1923 and three SEC tournament titles in 1996, 2002, and 2009.
 Mississippi State has several notable alumni including Erick Dampier, Bailey Howell, and Jarvis Varnado.

-Coaches

-Mississippi State's most successful coaches include Babe McCarthy, Richard Williams, and Rick Stansbury.
-Babe McCarthy's place in history includes taking his team to the 1963 NCAA Tournament under the cover of darkness despite the Mississippi Governor's court order restricting their participation.

-†NCAA canceled all postseason activities for all college sports due to the COVID-19 virus.